minad/marginalia/README.md

-# marginalia.el - Marginalia for completions
+# marginalia.el - Marginalia in the minibuffer

-This package provides `marginalia-mode` which adds marginalia (annotations) to the minibuffer completions.
+This package provides `marginalia-mode` which adds marginalia to the minibuffer completions.
+[Marginalia](https://en.wikipedia.org/wiki/Marginalia) are marks or annotations placed at the margin of the page of a book or in this case helpful colorful annotations placed at the margin of the minibuffer for your completion candidates.
 The annotations are added based on the completion category.
-Furthermore the package allows to associate completion categories to commands.
+For example `find-file` reports the `file` category and `M-x` reports the `command` category.
+Furthermore the package allows to associate completion categories to commands, since many commands (in contrast to `find-file` and `M-x`) do not specify a completion category themselves.

 ![marginalia-mode with Selectrum](https://github.com/minad/marginalia/blob/main/marginalia-mode.png?raw=true)